Oluwadusin/Fake-usdt-sender-software-how-to-send-fake-Usdt-app-contact-for-free-test/README.md

 As cryptocurrencies like USDT (Tether) gain popularity, so do developers works in creating an innovative software for users, tools like the Fake USDT Sender Software or Flash USDT Generator.

-What is FAKE USDT SENDER SOFTWARE?
+What is FAKE USDT SENDER SOFTWARE??

 This is a software that can generate and send flash usdt to any wallet of your choice and the fusdt perform and works just like the real usdt for 180 days and after the 180 days the fake usdt dissappear from the wallet and the software generate up to $500k daily.
 It's a lifetime software which works on phone and PC, and remember it supports all wallet.